AMDatIMDEA/castro/Readme.md

 ## Installation

 You can install CASTRO by simply cloning or downloading the repository, installing the packages in the requirements.txt file, and then installing CASTRO.
+Ideally you create a virtual environment for that, e.g. by virtualenv name_virtualenv.

     cd <installation directory>
     git clone https://github.com/AMDatIMDEA/castro.git
     cd castro
     python setup.py install
+    jupyter lab build

 ### Examples and Tutorials